mlmodena/code-of-conduct/staff_procedure_for_incident_handling.md

 suggest that they write an email to Marco/Alessandro.

-10. **The Code of Conduct conference staff will make an announcement if necessary.** Marco/Alessandro may decide to make a public announcement about the incident.
+10. **The Code of Conduct conference staff will make an announcement if necessary.** Marco may decide to make a public announcement about the incident.
 If an announcement is made, the privacy of individual attendees should be respected.
 Personal information and details of the incident should not be shared unless it is necessary.